Introduction

 Reducing administrative burden:

-By outsourcing HR tasks, payroll processing, and benefits administration to an EOR, companies can significantly reduce their administrative workload.
+By outsourcing HR tasks, payroll processing, and benefits management to an EOR, companies can significantly reduce their administrative workload.
 This allows businesses to focus on their core operations and strategic goals rather than getting bogged down in the complexities of managing a global workforce.
 EORs handle time-consuming tasks such as tax withholding, social security contributions, and other country-specific requirements.

 Mitigating employment risks: